We’ve decided to share some of the basics of knitting, including some tips that will help you get started with your first knitting project.

 Choosing your needles

+10-inch bamboo needles are a popular choice amongst beginners.
 Why?
 Well, they’re less smooth, shiny and polished which means that the yarn slides around less than it would on the usual metal needles.

 Choosing your yarn

 With a number of yarns out there to pick from it can be difficult to decide which one is best.